rorygleeson/ERC20-Coin-DEX/README.md

 It was deployed using remix and fully tested in remix.

-The web app is a simple HTML/CSS/Javascript only way to show the basics of a DAPP.
-No server side node.js / ganache or test tools required.
-Just any web server to host the html and javscript.
+The web app is a simple HTML/CSS/Javascript.
+Its aim is to demonstarte the basics of a DAPP.
+No server side node.js.
+All integrations with local metamask are done via front end web3 javascript.
+Just need a basic web server to host the html and javscript app.